-- a The models shall have an appearance similar to full-size gliders. - b The fuselage shall have a transparent canopy, similar to the ones in use on full-size gliders. - c Aerotow glider characteristics: - i Maximal mass in flight order .....5.0 kg - ii Minimal wingspan ......3.50 m - iii The fuselage width at the master cross-section, not including the wing fillets, must be at least equal to 3.2 % of the glider's wingspan (example: 400cm x 3.2 % = 12.8 cm). - iv The fuselage height measured at the master cross-section must be at least equal to 4% of the glider wingspan (example: 400 cm x 4 % = 16 cm). - d The variable geometry models must be in accordance with the rules in any configuration. - e Any change of geometry or area must be actuated at distance by radio control. - f The glider must be fitted with a towing device working with a simple nylon loop and located not more than 10 cm behind the model glider's forward point. - g The glider must be fitted with a wheel providing a minimum of 1 cm clearance at take-off, measured with the glider on a horizontal surface. - h Prefabrication of the model aircraft.
-Paragraph B.3.1 a) of Section 4, Part 2 (builder of the model aircraft) is applicable to this class.
-The only models allowed are those built by the pilot from ready-made parts and in which he installs the equipment. - I Technical control : every competitor shall declare that his model glider(s) conform to the Sporting Code.
+- a The models shall have an appearance similar to full-size gliders. - b The fuselage shall have a transparent canopy, similar to the ones in use on full-size gliders. - c Aerotow glider characteristics: - i Maximal mass in flight order5.0 kg - ii Minimal wingspan 3.50 m - iii The fuselage width at the master cross-section, not including the wing fillets, must be at least equal to 3.2% of the glider's wingspan (example: $400cm \times 3.2\% = 12.8 cm$). - iv The fuselage height measured at the master cross-section must be at least equal to 4% of the glider wingspan (example: 400 cm x 4% = 16 cm). - d The variable geometry models must be in accordance with the rules in any configuration. - e Any change of geometry or area must be actuated at distance by radio control. - f The glider must be fitted with a towing device working with a simple nylon loop and located not more than 10 cm behind the model glider's forward point. - g The glider must be fitted with a wheel providing a minimum of 1 cm clearance at take-off, measured with the glider on a horizontal surface. - h Paragraph C.5.1.2. in CIAM General Rules is not applicable to this class.
+The only models allowed are those built by the pilot from ready-made parts and in which he installs the equipment. - i Technical control: every competitor shall declare that his model glider(s) conform to the Sporting Code.
 If the competitor uses a glider which is not in accordance with the rules, he shall be disqualified